mgrubinger/blog/src/content/blog/create-a-bruno-collection-from-an-open-api-document.md

   - bruno
 ---

+_Edit 11.06.2025:_

+Bruno now support importing OAS files, at least for OpenAPI v3 files: https://docs.usebruno.com/open-api/importOAS

+Consider the rest of this article obsolete, except when you need to import an OAS v2 (swagger) file.

+---

 [Bruno](https://www.usebruno.com/) does not yet support creating a collection based on an Open API document directly.
 One way to accomplish that is through an intermediate Postman collection.